cHoMpDiSs/JorJitsu/README.md

-open docker container to pgAdmin PostgreSQL database and create a database titled "JorJitsu"
+open docker desktop to pgAdmin PostgreSQL database and create a database titled "JorJitsu"

 then from main folder in the terminal run these commands